Hydrogen analysis of fluid inclusions by mass spectrometry is inadvisable.

 But these studies have ignored the potential for generation of hydrogen within the ionizer of the mass spectrometer.

 Everyone has become so familiar with quadrupole mass spectrometers as an analytical tool that they have failed to understand the chemical changes that occur within the ionizer in common use, the electron impact ionizer.
 The electron impact ionizer is essentially a particle accelerator which breaks up molecules.
 Water, hydrocarbons and hydrogen sulphide are broken up in the ionizer, with hydrogen being a byproduct!
+The monatomic H formed is converted to diatomic H2 by side effects within the ionizer.
 There is a serious risk that any measured hydrogen is merely an artifact of the analytical method and does not reflect the hydrogen content in the sample at all.
 We should NOT accept results for hydrogen analyses by mass spectrometry without a very thorough consideration of and correction for the hydrogen generated in the ionizer!

 Consequently, the preferred method to analyse for hydrogen in fluid inclusions should be by Laser Raman microprobe.